AIR-DISCOVER/ICRA-RM-Sim2Real/tutorial-RMUS-EP.md

 `/judgement/exchange_markers` [std_msgs/String]
 `/judgement/markers_time` [std_msgs/String]

+These two topics are dedicated to debugging purpose, and will not be valid in challenge evaluation both for simulation and real.

 `/judgement/exchange_markers` is the topic to broadcast the marker digits for the exchange station, in the format below:

 ```bash